 As an architect and designer, Simon has been a producer and collaborator of several shows with artists, theater groups and performers such as The Dufala Brothers, Carbon Dance Theatre, Pig Iron Theatre and has produced and curated exhibitions at the Traction Gallery and the Slought Foundation.
 His work has also been exhibited at the ICA, Storefront, and MoMA.

-Simon first registered as an architect in Nevada and California while working at Tate Snyder Kimsey.
+Simon first registered as an architect in 2000 while working at Tate Snyder Kimsey.
 After completing the Design Research Laboratory graduate programme at the Architectural Association, Simon worked as a designer and project architect for Zaha Hadid and Frank Gehry.
 At MIT he worked closely with Bill Mitchell on networked systems for buildings and landscapes, and was awarded a Master of Science.
 Simon has teaching experience at Yale, Harvard, the Architectural Association, and MIT.